Tuesday, January 28, 2014

 Dorena Verne and Anachron Young met in SL, and ended up getting together in RL.
 They built this grid about four years ago as a sort of hideaway, but now share it with over a hundred friends.

-However the grid took ages to load, then sim-to-sim tp'ing wouldn't work, then there was some freezing, then some crashing and having to re-start my journey from my home grid, jumping through Hyperica Lower (I don't know why they insist they've fixed that 4095 bug, because the latest Kokua and Singularity viewers both still show me the 'No go' message).
+The grid took ages to load, then sim-to-sim tp'ing wouldn't work, then there was some freezing, then some crashing and having to re-start my journey from my home grid, jumping through Hyperica Lower (I don't know why they insist they've fixed that 4095 bug, because the latest Kokua and Singularity viewers both still show me the 'No go' message).
 When I got back to Dorena's World for maybe the third time, I was in the presence of Dorena and Anachron.
 They could see me, but all I could see was deep endless blue sea water, although when I'd seen them for a millisecond on my first arrival, they were in a fairly conventional living room.
 Knowing I'd probably crash again, I got some quick questions in about the grid, this way in the 7-8 minutes it would take me to come back, they could think of some really good answers.
 Stuff like: had they found it hard to make their own grid, and what's the greatest satisfaction it gives them?
 Anachron answered as his English appeared to be the best.

 Anachron Young: It took a while to get into making our own grid, but some experience in computers and network technology proved helpful.
 The best thing is we don't depend on other commercially interested companies.
 We are a big family, and care for each other.